StrawHats-2024/pw4devs/README.md

   - `--name`: New name for the secret
   - `--username`: New username for the secret
   - `--password`: New password for the secret
-- Example: `secretscli secrets update --id 12345 --password newsecretpassword`
+- Example: `dv secrets update --id 12345 --password newsecretpassword`

 #### delete